Table of Contents

 Adequate Power Output

-The device must be able to provide adequate irradiance to penetrate deep into the tissue and facilitate healing of the meibomian glands.
+The device must provide adequate irradiance to penetrate deep into the tissue and facilitate the healing of the meibomian glands.

-High-performance, medical-grade light-emitting diodes are used to provide stable output and facilitate effective photobiomodulation.
+High performance, medical grade LEDs provide a stable output and facilitate effective photobiomodulation.

 FDA Approval